THIS DATE IN HISTORY: Dec. 11

 1969: Kate Smith's rendition of "God Bless America" is played at the Spectrum for the first time, and the Philadelphia Flyers respond by defeating the Toronto Maple Leafs 6-3.
 The Flyers go 19-1-1 in the next three seasons when "God Bless America" is played.

-1977: Tom Bladon of the Flyers sets an NHL single-game record for most points by a defenseman.
-He has four goals and four assists for an eight-point night in an 11-1 victory against the Cleveland Barons at the Spectrum.
+1977: Tom Bladon of the Flyers sets an NHL single-game record for most points by a defenseman when he scores four goals and has four assists for an eight-point night in an 11-1 victory against the Cleveland Barons at the Spectrum.
 Bladon also sets an NHL record with a plus-10 rating.
 He finishes the season with 35 points (11 goals, 24 assists) in 79 games.

 Video: Memories: Tom Bladon tallies 8 points for the Flyers

 1988: Brent Ashton of the Winnipeg Jets scores on a penalty shot for his 200th NHL goal in an 8-6 loss to the Vancouver Canucks at Pacific Coliseum.
-It's the first penalty-shot goal for the Jets since the franchise enters the League in 1979.
+It's the first penalty-shot goal for the Jets since they enter the NHL from the World Hockey Association in 1979.

 1992: The NHL names Gary Bettman as its first commissioner, effective Feb.
 1, 1993.